gabidavila/gabriela.io/source/_posts/2016-05-17-fast-data-import-trick.md

 ## The basics

-Turns out there are many ways of inmporting data into a database, it all depends where are you getting the data from and where you want to put it.
+Turns out there are many ways of importing data into a database, it all depends where are you getting the data from and where you want to put it.
 Let me give you a bit more context: you may want to get data from a legacy application that exports into CSV to your database server or even data from different servers.

 If you are pulling data from a MySQL table into another MySQL table (lets assume they are into different servers) you might as well use `mysqldump`.